awnumar/gravity/README.md

 Plausible deniability is defined as *a condition in which a subject can safely and believably deny knowledge of any particular truth that may exist so as to shield the subject from any responsibility associated with the knowledge of such truth*.

-We think that's a beautiful idea, and so, that is what Tranquil gives you.
+We think that's a beautiful idea, and so, that is what Dissident gives you.

 ## What it does

-**Tranquil hides the length, content, and existence of data...**
+**Dissident hides the length, content, and existence of data...**

-To achieve this, Tranquil stores data in fixed-sized entries, each indifferentiable from any other.
+To achieve this, Dissident stores data in fixed-sized entries, each indifferentiable from any other.
 You are able to generate and add as many random entries as you like, and so---since no one would ever know if you did---you can claim that any data that is in the database is composed of decoys.

 All data can be decoys, so an adversary cannot be sure that there is any real data.